-MCSAP Fuel & Maintenance Costs - \$220,000 Fuel and maintenance costs are necessary for the operation of the personnel an dwill be billed with the respective level of effort to the MCSAP program.
+MCSAP Fuel & Maintenance Costs - \$200,000 Fuel and maintenance costs are necessary for the operation of the Troopers on a daily basis.
+The State uses Comdata for fuel and general vehicle maintenance such as oil changes, windshield wiper replacement, car wash, new tires and various other minimal maintenance issues and will be billed with the respective level of effort to the MCSAP program.